Abhi270303/Proof-of-Med/README.md

    - A **Noir-based ZK circuit** is used to validate the prescription’s integrity without revealing private patient data.

 3. **Proof Generation**
-   - **Sindri** generates a ZK proof for the prescription data, ensuring scalability and efficiency in the verification process.
+   - **Noir Ultraplonk** generates a ZK proof for the prescription data, ensuring scalability and efficiency in the verification process.

 4. **On-Chain Proof Verification**
    - The ZK proof is submitted to **ZKVerify**, which checks the proof’s validity before allowing the prescription to proceed.